robfinch/Thor/Thor2024/README.md

 Thor2024 will use vasm and vlink to assemble and link programs. vlink is used 'out of the box'.
 A Thor2024 backend is being written for vasm.
 The CC64 compiler may be used for high-level work and compiles to vasm compatible source code.

 # Core Size
-Including only basic integer instructions the core is about 50,000 LUTs or 80,000 LC's in size.
-Not including the MPU component or MMU.
+Including only basic integer instructions the core is about 60,000 LUTs or 100,000 LC's in size.
+Not including the MPU component or MMU. *The core size seems to be constantly increasing as updates occur.

 # Performance
 The toolset indicates the core should be able to reach 33 MHz operation.
 Under absolutely ideal conditions the core may execute two instructions per clock.
 All stages support processing at least two instructions per clock.
 Realistically the core will typically execute less than one instruction per clock.